 - The procedure is minimally invasive, adjustable and reversible.

 - No intestine is bypassed therefore digestion and absorption are normal.

 - Patients generally see a more gradual weight loss.

 Non-surgical weight loss procedure

-- Less invasive, non-surgical option for patients with a body mass index (BMI) of 30 to 40 who have attempted more conservative weight-loss options without success.
+- Orbera intragastric balloon is a less invasive, non-surgical option for patients with a body mass index (BMI) of 30 to 40 who have attempted more conservative weight-loss options without success.

 - A soft, durable silicone balloon is placed in the stomach and filled with saline to about the size of a grapefruit and left in for six months to reinforce proper portion control.